 Most supplements are used for one specific outcome, for example fat loss, muscle growth or general health promotion.
 However, there are a few exceptions.
 Fish oil is one of them.

 We all know about the cardiovascular health benefits of fish oil, and in a previous article I covered the fat loss effect of fish oil.
 Now let’s take a look at the potential application of fish oil for those of us who are interested in muscle growth…

 Written by Monica Mollica

 Fish oil is well known for its beneficial cardiovascular and cardiac health effects.
 In 2004 FDA approved a prescription fish oil preparation for treatment of high blood triglycerides (hypertriglyceridemia) 1.
 However, recently several studies have shown that fish oil also has other beneficial effects, which might appeal more to the younger population, and especially to fitness and bodybuilding enthusiasts.
 One of these effects is fat loss.

-The associated video below summarizes much of what is contained in the full article below.
-So, for the short version, watch the vid, but for the complete info, I highly recommend reading the full article.
+The associated video below summarizes much of what is contained in the full report linked below.
+So, for the short version, watch the vid, but for the complete info, I highly recommend reading the full Report.
 It could change your life!